JmfanBU/AdvIBP/README.md

 python train.py --config mnist_AdvCROWN-IBP.json
 ```

-To train *AdvIBP* on MNIST for large model, run:
+To train *AdvIBP* and *AdvCROWN-IBP* on MNIST for large model, run:

 ```bash
 # This uses 4 GPUs by default.